bbgvisualjournalist/storyboard/README.md

 # storyboard
-Super simple web application for creating storyboards from a Google spreadsheet.
+Super simple web application for creating storyboards from a Google spreadsheet using [TabletopJS](https://github.com/jsoma/tabletop).

 ###Why?
 I was tired of creating storyboards in Illustrator or InDesign and making updates when people changed the script.
 By using a Google spreadsheet, editors can make changes and the panels will automatically reflow.